federgraph/fleetrace-angular-fr03a1/README.md

 Much of the code here is the same as in the `fleetrace` repo which is structured to use libraries and allows for several apps to reuse the code in the libs.
 By using libraries the imports look cleaner and this is probably the way to go.

-But I found that is easier to upgrade a normal single project setup to a new version of Angular and Material.
+But I found that it is easier to upgrade a normal single project setup to a new version of Angular and Material.

 And, in the single project layout which includes all the lib code directly, I can Ctrl-Click to go to the source of everything.
 This is not possible in the lib project layout.